 “Nigella seeds have many pharmaceutical uses,” says Allie Gregg, RD, founder of My Easy Vegan Diet.
 “The seeds of the plant have been used in Southeast Asia, and the Middle and Far East as a natural remedy to treat many diseases, and is thought to offer benefits including anti-microbial, antioxidant, anti-inflammatory, antitumor, and anti-obesity effects, as well as being beneficial for respiratory health.”

 But it’s black seed oil’s weight-loss benefits that have given the supplement the most attention lately.

 Can black seed oil help with weight loss?

 People who promote black seed oil’s weight loss benefits chalk the supplement’s waist-shrinking abilities up to two main attributes.
 First, some research suggests black seed oil may help control insulin production and manage insulin levels.

 A study in the Journal of Endocrinology & Metabolism found that black seed oil “causes gradual partial regeneration of pancreatic beta-cells, increases the lowered serum insulin concentrations, and decreases the elevated serum glucose.”
 Proper glucose control can reduce cravings and may help you lose weight.
-(Scale still not budging?
-These reasons might explain why you’re not losing weight.)

 The second element of black seed oil’s claim to weight loss is a decrease in inflammation.
 An antioxidant called thymoquinone in black seed oil may help reduce inflammation or swelling in the body, according to a study in Asian Pacific Journal of Tropical Biomedicine.